metatab-packages/icpsr.umich.edu-ncvs_police_public-2015/README.md

 To use this source dataset:

-1. [Download the source from ICPSR](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/36653#) and put the ZIP file into the `data/` directory in this package
+1. [Download the source from ICPSR](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/36653#) and put the ZIP file into the `data/` directory in this package.
+Download the Stata version of the source package.
 2. Unzip the ZIP file.
 3. Build this package with `mp build` or `mp make`